petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

     for i in range(n):
         a[i] += 1

-And so on Of course, you can perform several operations in the loop if you need.
+And so on.
+Of course, you can perform several operations in the loop if you need.
 Note that there's no magic, this just fully corresponds to what you already know about the ``for`` loop.